 Criticism of the draft

 Cuts made by an ePrivacy Regulation such as the one currently under negotiation affect operators of internet services and the online marketing industry, in particular (in addition to citizens whose privacy is to be protected).
 So, it’s not very surprising that the greatest criticism is drawn from these areas.
-The advertising industry, in particular, finds fault with the EU project.
+The advertising industry finds fault with the EU project.

-- More effort for users: The industry expects that users in the future will be overwhelmed by the amount of approvals that would be required by the ePR.
+- More effort for users: The industry expects that users in the future will be overwhelmed by the number of approvals that would be required by the ePR.
 This is assuming that for each individual transmission, a specific approval would have to be given.

 - Financing for online media at risk: The biggest point of criticism is that ad-financed online media are in danger.
 At the moment, there are individual blogs, newspaper websites, and other media in our business model that are dependent on pop-up ads.
 Users don’t pay with monetary value, but instead through ad consumption.
 The number of pop-ups is based for the most part on data that’s collected by advertisers through tracking.
 If the ePrivacy Regulation takes effect in its current form, then such advertisements would only be possible when paired with explicit approvals that most users probably would not give.
 Parts of the online marketing industry are apprehensive that the free availability of information on the internet could be prevented.